sakhmatd/tokenadapt/README.md

 ### Required Arguments

-- `--model_path`: Path to the original model (Hugging Face model ID or local path).
+-   `--model_path`: Path or Hub ID of the original model.
-- `--new_tokenizer_path`: Path to the new tokenizer (Hugging Face model ID or local path).
+-   `--new_tokenizer_path`: Path or Hub ID of the new tokenizer.
-- `--new_model_name`: Name for the output model on Hugging Face Hub.
+-   `--new_model_name`: HF Hub repository name for the output model (e.g., `your-username/your-model-name`).
-- `--hf_token`: Your Hugging Face authentication token.
+-   `--hf_token`: Your Hugging Face authentication token (write permission needed).

-### Optional Arguments
+### Optional Arguments & Heuristic Control

+-   `--embedding_model_path` (default: `nomic-ai/nomic-embed-text-v1.5`): External model used to generate embeddings for heuristic calculations (both local and global).
-- `--temperature` (default: 0.3): Controls the expressiveness of the heuristic for embedding initialization.
-  - Lower values (< 0.3) yield more expressive weights.
+-   `--temperature` (default: 0.1): Controls the sharpness of the softmax weighting in heuristics (0.01-1.0).
+Lower values yield more distinct weights, higher values produce flatter weights.
-  - Higher values (> 0.3) produce more bland weights.
-  - Range: 0.0 to 1.0.
+-   `--top_k` (default: 2): Number of nearest neighbors (K) to consider for the global K-NN heuristic.
+-   `--weight` (default: 0.3): Weight assigned to the global K-NN heuristic result (0.0-1.0).
+The local subword heuristic receives a weight of `(1 - weight)`.
+A weight of 0.0 disables K-NN, 1.0 disables the subword heuristic.
+-   `--batch_size` (default: 16): Batch size for extracting embeddings with the external model.

-- `--multiple_of` (default: 128): Size to pad the embedding matrix to, improving throughput when set to powers of 2.
+-   `--multiple_of` (default: 128): Pad vocabulary size to a multiple of this value for potential throughput improvement.

-- `--dtype` (default: "fp32"): Processing data type.
-  - Options: "bf16", "fp16", "fp32".
-  - Affects memory usage and computation speed.
+-   `--dtype` (default: "fp32"): Data type for model loading and processing (`bf16`, `fp16`, `fp32`).
+Affects memory usage and computation speed.

-- `--embedding_model_path` (default: "nomic-ai/nomic-embed-text-v2-moe"): Model used for embedding generation.

-- `--batch_size` (default: 16): Number of samples to process in parallel.

 ## Example Usage